 "We need to make sure that animals don't get cut off from adjoining habitats, so that they can move around in search of food and shelter, and even adjust to temperature increases brought about by climate change."

-It’s this rich forest habitat—and accompanying biodiversity—that the Conservancy seeks to protect over the coming years.
-But it’s not just biodiversity that’s caught the eye of the Conservancy; the 6,000 acres along Sunshine Ridge also happen to link the organization’s 18,000-acre Richard and Lucile Durrell Edge of Appalachia Preserve System with the 60,000-acre Shawnee State Forest, just some 2½ miles away at their closest points.
+It’s this rich forest habitat that the Conservancy seeks to protect over the coming years as part of its "Sunshine Corridor" project.
+The area was selected as a priority for protection not only because of the remarkable biodiversity it harbors, but also because of its strategic location - the 6,000 acres along the corridor link the Conservancy's 18,000-acre Richard and Lucile Durrell Edge of Appalachia Preserve System with the 63,000-acre Shawnee State Forest, just some 2½ miles away at their closest points.